-- 1. Students who drive to school must register cars with the Main Office.
+- Students who drive to school must register cars with the Main Office.
 Students must park in the parking lot in properly marked spaces.
-The areas around the circle are reserved for faculty and staff. - 2.
-Parking in front of the school and in the entrance to the Parking Lot is prohibited by the Fire Department.
-Red curbs identify these areas. - 3.
-Students may not go to their cars during the day without permission from the Assistant Principal. - 4.
-All parked cars are to be locked. - 5.
-There is to be no loitering in the parking lot. - 6.
-Speed limit on campus is 15 m.p.h. - 7.
-Students are strongly encouraged to follow all posted speed limits in the surrounding neighborhoods. - 8.
-Failure to abide by the rules will result in the loss of the privilege of parking or driving on campus.
+The areas around the circle are reserved for faculty/staff. - Parking in front of the school and in the entrance to the Parking Lot is prohibited by the Fire Department.
+Red curbs identify these areas. - Students may not go to their cars during the day without permission from the Dean of Students. - All parked cars are to be locked. - There is to be no loitering in the parking lot.

+- Speed limit on campus is 15 m.p.h. - Students are encouraged to obey all posted speed limits in the surrounding neighborhoods. - Failure to abide by the rules will result in the loss of the privilege of parking or driving on campus.